MicrosoftDocs/Console-Docs/docs/ecosystem-roadmap.md

 ### Terminal

 The terminal is the final layer providing graphical display and interactivity services to the user.
-It is responsible for capturing input and encoding it as [virtual terminal sequences](console-virtual-terminal-sequences.md).
-These virtual terminal sequences eventually reach the clients `STDIN`, decoding and presenting the plain text and _virtual terminal sequences_ it received back from the clients `STDOUT`.
+It is responsible for capturing input and encoding it as [virtual terminal sequences](console-virtual-terminal-sequences.md), which eventually reach the client's `STDIN`.
+It will also receive and decode the *virtual terminal sequences* that it receives back from the client's `STDOUT` for presentation on the screen.

 #### Further connections